diazale/gt-dimred/README.md

 The pre-print has since been published at PLOS Genetics: https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1008432

+If you are interested in clustering, see our latest preprint: https://www.biorxiv.org/content/10.1101/2023.07.06.548007 with associated Github repo: https://github.com/diazale/topstrat

 If you want a simple Python script to carry out UMAP on your PC data, see https://github.com/diazale/gt-dimred/blob/master/scripts/general_umap_script.py

 Most of the code is dedicated to data management and visualization.